-All discrete firmware and software components (e.g. applications, drivers, and kernel) of the TSF, need to be protected, i.e. they should either be digitally signed by the corresponding manufacturer and subsequently verified by the mechanism performing the update or a hash should be published for them which needs to be verified before the update.
-Since it is recognized that components may be signed by different manufacturers (in case signatures are used to protect updates), it is essential that the update process verify that both the update and NV images were produced by the same manufacturer (e.g. by comparing public keys) or signed by legitimate signing keys (e.g. successful verification of certificates when using X.509 certificates).
+All discrete firmware and software elements (e.g. applications, drivers, and kernel) of the TSF need to be protected, i.e. they should either be digitally signed by the corresponding manufacturer and subsequently verified by the mechanism performing the update or a hash should be published for them which needs to be verified before the update.

-C.4.4.2 FPT\TUD\EXT.2 Trusted Update based on certificates
+C.4.4.2 FPT TUD EXT.2 Trusted Update based on certificates

-FPT_TUD_EXT.2 Trusted update based on certificates
+FPT TUD EXT.2 Trusted update based on certificates